Drinfeld modular polynomials in higher rank II: Kronecker congruences: Isomorphism invariants

-If $r=2$, then in fact $C=A[j]$, where $j=g_1^{q+1}$ is the usual $j$-invariant of $\phi$.
 In general, the ring $C$ is a finitely generated $A$-algebra, and an explicit set of generators is constructed in \cite{Potemine}.
-This means that one needs a finite set of invariants in order to determine whether or not any two Drinfeld modules are isomorphic.
-For a given finite set of Drinfeld modules, however, one can find a single invariant to distinguish between them.
+This means that one only needs a finite set of invariants in order to determine whether or not any two Drinfeld modules are isomorphic.
+For a given finite set of Drinfeld modules of generic characteristic, however, one can find a single invariant to distinguish between them.